 - Load the comforter into the largest front-loading washing machine you can find.

 - Use only a small amount of detergent.
-Any excess will leave a residue on the filling or feathers.
+Any excess will leave a residue on the filling.

 - Wash the comforter on the delicate or gentle cycle.
 Be sure to select an extra rinse.